D-Bits/IRS-Data/README.md

 - Activate venv:
     * `source env/bin/activate` on Unix-like systems
     * `env/scripts/activate` on Windows
-- Install dependencies by running `pip install -r requirements.txt`.
+- Install dependencies by running `pip3 install -r requirements.txt`.

 Assuming you were able to complete all the above steps without problems, you should be ready to run the program.